rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

    profile to the VHD.
 FSLogix creates the VHD by using the user's local domain credentials, utilizing built-in NTFS permissions.

-6.	**Azure AD Connect**: The diagram shows Azure AD Connect as an Azure VM in this diagram, but it can live anywhere that has network access to both AD Domain Controllers and Azure cloud APIs.
+6.	**Azure AD Connect**: The diagram shows Azure AD Connect as an Azure virtual machine (VM) in this diagram, but it can live anywhere that has network access to both AD Domain Controllers and Azure cloud APIs.
 If you’re adding AD Connect for the purposes of WVD, and you’re already using other Office 365 services, be aware that this makes your hybrid cloud objects read-only for many management tasks.
 More on that later.

 #### FSLogix Profile Containers